 Since a person's thinking is the critical element, you can help people change using truth and reality.
 Read Acts 19:18-20 in the box above and think about what happened there.
 Does that scripture passage illustrate how changed thinking changes people?

 YES!
 Before they knew Christ, they thought magic was the answer.
-The books they owned apparently were used to apply the magic.
+The books they owned were used to practice magic.
 Now that they believe in Christ, they burn an absolute fortune in books about magic.

 Why?
 Their thinking changed!
-That is a common pattern everyone follows in life.
-You can learn about it in this blog.
-Here is the pattern of the people in the Acts passage.
+That is a typical pattern everyone follows in life.
+You can learn about it here.
+The pattern of the people in the Acts passage was.
 “My life depended on whether I had the right magic or potion to make life better.
 Now I believe in Christ, so it is time to burn my magic books because I believe He is the answer.”

-Their life radically changed, so much that they burned what they used to consider a treasure.
+Their lives changed radically, so much so that they burned what they had once considered a treasure.
 Changed thinking changes people!

-Let's take a look at change in a simple format.
+Let's take a look at their change using a simple table.
 There are three options for change: get better, stay the same, or get worse.
 Below is a table using those three options.
 Instead of speaking specifically, let's talk about change generally.
-Any change will involve something true or a lie supporting the change.
+Any change will involve something true or a lie that supports it.

 What’s evident about the BETTER column?